Seeed-Studio/MakerCamp/2026-01-MIT/affiliates/Arbor/README.md

 # 📷 *Splinter* @ Scalable HCI

-I made a program in TouchDesigner called *Splinter* which lets you quickly take and arrange screenshots onto a digital canvas.
+I made a program in TouchDesigner called *Splinter* which lets you quickly take screenshots and arrange them on a digital canvas.
 It lets you easily and expressively cut-up and remix digital media.
 I shared this as a poster and demo at the Scalable HCI conference.

 <img src="https://derrekchow.com/assets/papers/splinter_poster_scalable25.png" width="70%"/>